bekiralti/reverseproxy/README.md

 ## Basic usage

+> [!NOTE]
+> Since Node-RED can *speak* Websocket out-of-the-box it is easier to immediately see and test the effects.

 Out-of-the-box this program simply starts a Node-RED Docker Container for each connecting Client.
 If the Node-RED Docker Image does not exist yet on your machine, then it will be automatically downloaded by the `docker run` command.